REGISTRATION IS NOW CLOSED FOR OUR 2019 TOURNAMENT!!

 Morrison Mystery Doubles – Pair up with a mystery date! $5.00 per entry – A separate pot with 80% payout – Expected Cash Ratio (based on 20 entries) is 1:4 – All of your scores, with all of your mystery partner’s scores, with Handicap, combined to pay out!

 The Bridge is Still Standing 50/50 Skill Shot Pot – $1.00 per ticket

 How does it work, you ask?
 If your ticket is drawn, you’ll draw a card between 3-8 — Your task, to win the pot, is to leave that number of pins STILL STANDING (cause in a city of bridges, we’re hoping they never fall down!)
-If the person misses, the pot rolls over. (we’ll draw two chances each event.)
+If the person misses, the pot rolls over to the next event. (we’ll draw one chance per event.)
 If it rolls over all the way to the end of the last event, we’ll draw till someone wins!

 Have more questions?